Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the right

 \subsection{Class 2106: $(>, \le, \ge) \equiv (100, 101, 201)$}

 In this section we present a succession rule grown on the right for the class $\cl{I}(>, \le, \ge)$, but we do not believe this class to have an algebraic generating function.
-The construction for class 2106 differs from those presented in \cref{ssec:1176,ssec:1253,ssec:1016}; it is an unconventional construction which makes no use of commitments.
+The construction for class 2106 differs from those presented in \cref{ssec:1176,ssec:1253,ssec:1016}: as the sequences grow, we can directly track the number of active sites (positions where a new last entry can be validly appended) as well as the maximum value.
+We note that our construction for $(100, 101, 201)$-avoiders is very similar to the construction for $(101, 201)$-avoiders presented in \cite{martinez_patterns_2018}, in which the statistics tracked are ``number of valid descents'' and ``number of valid ascents'', represented by $h$ and $k$ respectively.\footnote{We thank one of the reviewers for pointing this out.}

 Suppose $a \in \cl{I}(100, 101, 201)$ is non-decreasing and ends on value $h > 0$, and we append the value $k < h$ to $a$.
 This inversion sequence may never return to any of the values in the interval $[k, h]$ to ensure avoidance of $(100, 101, 201)$.
 It may descend further to a value $j < k$ which augments the set of forbidden values to $[j, h]$, or ascend to $i > h$.
 Future descents require knowledge of which values are forbidden, or at least \textit{how many} values are forbidden.
 We therefore track the number of allowed values, along with the length and maximum value of each sequence.